reasoning/hero/README.md

 - `Interval`
 - `Timer`

+### Callbacks

+Near zero cost callbacks, no heap allocation for non functor or lambda types, an actual generic interface `Callback<void,int,int>` can point to an object, a function, a lambda, a functor, or an object delayed this.

+- `Callback`

 ### Files and Folders
 Using an abstraction over storage, its possible to have a File or Folder refer to contents of an archive or FTP/SSH server through the same interface.